Completed

 While the capabilities of AI do exceed those of humans in certain areas, they have been described as “unpredictable by design”: when an AI system makes a mistake, it generally does so in ways that differ from human error.
 This raises difficult legal and policy issues surrounding the liability for damage caused by AI errors, and how far liability should extend without stifling technological innovation.

-Conducted with the aid of an interdisciplinary expert committee, this project will generate recommendations for legislative reform in existing tort law to address difficult issues in applying tort principles of fault, causation, and foreseeability when AI systems make decisions that unintentionally cause harm to persons and property.
+Conducted with the aid of an interdisciplinary expert committee, this project generated recommendations for legislative reform in existing tort law to address difficult issues in applying tort principles of fault, causation, and foreseeability when AI systems make decisions that unintentionally cause harm to persons and property.

 Funder